- Resume Tips

 Solved

-To showcase your state-of-the-art research skills on your professional resume or CV, try using action verbs like these:
+To highlight your cutting-edge research skills on your resume or CV, consider using action verbs such as:

 -